dwslab/melt/6_matcher_packaging/1_SEALS.md

 ---

 # Packaging Matchers for SEALS

-## Steps
-1. Have a look at [examples/simpleJavaMatcher](/examples/simpleJavaMatcher)
+SEALS is a packaging format supported by most OAEI tracks.
+MELT allows to package and to evaluate SEALS matchers.

+## Package Your Matcher as SEALS Package with MELT

+### Package Your First Matcher
+Prerequisites: Maven and Java must be installed.

-2. Adjust settings in pom.xml to your needs.
+1. Copy the project in [examples/simpleSealsMatcher](/examples/simpleJavaMatcher) to your workspace.
-3. Execute `mvn clean package` or `mvn clean install` and look in the `/target` directory for your zip file.
+2. Execute `mvn clean package` or `mvn clean install`.
+3. Check in the `/target` directory for your zip file (`simple-SealsMatcher-1.0-seals_external.zip`).

+### In More Detail
+You can use the [examples/simpleSealsMatcher](/examples/simpleJavaMatcher) as a template and change it to your needs.
+However, if you take a close look, you can see that it is sufficient to use the `pom.xml` as template since the packaging is managed through maven.

+You specify the matcher class in the `<oaei.mainClass>` tag.
+The matcher must implement [`IMatcher <ModelClass, AlignmentClass, ParameterClass>`](https://github.com/dwslab/melt/blob/master/matching-base/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_base/IMatcher.java)

 ## Evaluate Your SEALS Package Using the OAEI SEALS Client
 You can set up the <a href="https://github.com/DanFaria/OAEI_SealsClient">SEALS client</a> locally and evaluate your matcher.
 You can find the documentation